 About Me

 I am a freelance music and culture journalist based in Philadelphia by way of Chicago.
 My work has appeared in Paste Magazine, Far Out, The Alternative, and The Needle Drop, where I serve as a staff writer and columnist (under pen name Leah Bess).
-As a recent graduate of Drexel University's hallmark Music Industry program, I am currently searching for full-time work in music media, label ops, publicity, and/or radio.
+I graduated from Drexel University's music industry program in June 2026, and have recently begun working in college + non-commercial radio promotion for Terrorbird x Tiger Bomb.

 My Latest Work